kevinwatson/personal-computing-history-book/060-chapter-05.md

 ## M1

-The M1 chip is available in the iPad Pro and a number of MacBooks and Mac desktops.
+The [M1 chip](https://www.apple.com/newsroom/2020/11/apple-unleashes-m1/) is available in the iPad Pro and a number of MacBooks and Mac desktops.
 The introductory Apple SoC platform, it combines all of the components below into a single chip.

 * Central Processing Unit (CPU)
 * Thunderbolt controller -
-* T2 security chip - securely stores fingerprint data and secure boot options
+* [T2 security chip](https://support.apple.com/guide/security/hardware-security-overview-secf020d1074/1/web/1) - securely stores fingerprint data and secure boot options
-* Memory - Random Access Memory (RAM) is now on the chip and is not upgradable
+* Memory - Random Access Memory (RAM) is now part of the chip and is not upgradable
 * Unified memory architecture - high bandwidth and low latency translates to a faster device
 * 5 nanometer - the latest process for creating faster CPUs that use less electricity
 * 16 billion transistors in the CPU
-* The CPU is split into 2 types of cores: 4 high-performance and 4 high-efficiency
+* The CPU is split into 2 types of cores: 4 high-performance and 4 high-efficiency.
+The high-performance cores are used for CPU-intensive tasks and use more power (and drain a laptop battery faster), while the high-efficiency cores are used for less intensive tasks like browsing the web and use less power (and less battery)
-* 8-core GPU
+* 8-core GPU - used for video playback and encoding
-* Advanced power management
-* High-bandwidth caches
+* [Advanced power management](https://www.apple.com/newsroom/2021/10/introducing-m1-pro-and-m1-max-the-most-powerful-chips-apple-has-ever-built/) - allocates tasks between the performance and efficiency CPU cores
+* High-bandwidth caches - allows data to move quickly between the CPU, GPU, RAM and solid state drive
-* Croptography acceleration
+* Cryptography acceleration - speeds up security related tasks
-* High-performance unified memory
+* [High-performance unified memory](https://www.macobserver.com/analysis/understanding-apples-unified-memory-architecture/) - unified means shared memory, so instead of data being transferred from a CPU's memory bank to a GPU's memory bank and then back again, when both the CPU and GPU share the same memory banks, less time and bandwidth is required to process the task
-* Machine learning accelerators
+* Machine learning accelerators - speeds up tasks like voice recognition and image processing
-* High-efficiency CPU cores
 * Advanced display engine
 * HDR video processor
 * Always-on processor